 Ultimately, all roads end with the outcomes, and the reason most people choose Dr. Raj is because he delivers results that speak for themselves.

-If you want to learn more about breast augmentation surgery please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
+If you want to learn more about breast augmentation surgery please call (469) 301-1725 to schedule a consultation with Dallas-Forth Worth plastic surgeon Dr. Raja Mohan.
 He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.